How Uniqkey Handles Salesforce MFA Enforcement for IT Teams

 Every admin needs to register their own passkey.
 They cannot share one.
 They need a backup method in case their primary device breaks.
 If they use multiple machines, each one needs to be covered.
 When someone leaves the team, their credentials need to be revoked.
 When someone joins, they need to be provisioned.
 If your organisation uses SSO and the identity provider does not pass the right authentication signal to Salesforce, admins need a Salesforce-native fallback method, which means another credential to manage.

-Then Wave 2 arrives on July 20, and every employee needs at least standard MFA.
+Wave 2 lands on that same July 20 date, and every employee needs at least standard MFA.
 The technical bar is lower, any TOTP app qualifies, but the operational challenge is larger: getting hundreds of people to install an authenticator app, scan QR codes, and type six-digit codes at every login without flooding your helpdesk.

 These are not Salesforce configuration problems.
 They are credential management problems.
 And they are exactly what Uniqkey is built to solve.